sylvain-hamel/json-file-db/readme.md

 ----
 - The module is not optimized at all.
 Files are read and written completly on each operation.
 - It has a dependency on underscore because I'm too lazy to take it out.
-- It's got unit tests
+- It's got unit tests. run `mocha` to run them

 Licence
 -------